withanage/heimpt/README.md

 Monograph Publication Tool (MPT) is a stand-alone platform, as well as a plug-in application for OMP.
 Developed by University of Heidelberg staff in cooperation with external partners, it enables a high degree of automation in the digital publication process.
 Dulip Withanage of the University of Heidelberg Library supervises MPTs technical development.

-The platform consists of four modules: (1) meTypeset, (2) a WYSIWYG editor,and (3) an output generation engine.
+The platform consists of three modules: (1) meTypeset, (2) a WYSIWYG editor,and (3) an output generation engine.

 (1) To covert from a Microsoft Word .docx format to NLM/JATS-XML for scholarly/scientific article typesetting, we utilize meTypeset, which Dulip Withanage developed in collaboration with Dr. Martin Eve and the Public Knowledge Project (PKP). meTypeset is an extension/wrapper of OxGarage and uses TEI as an intermediary format to facilitate interchange. meTypeset allows for intelligent size processing of input documents and section grouping algorithms.
 It automatically detects figure and table lists, footnotes, heading structure, bibliographies, and metadata.